TerryXhx/CS263-Project/README.md

 ### Brief Informal Proof

-First, we do induction just over `StrassenMult n A B C`.
+First, we do induction over `StrassenMult n A B C`.

 1. SM_1